NashWellington/NNES/compatibility.md

 ## R.C.
 Pro-AM

 ## River City Ransom
+* Mapper 4 128K PRG-ROM, 128K CHR-ROM
-* Scrolling is messed up
+* Scrolling is messed up (might have to do with mapper 4 IRQ behavior)
 * Music muted?
 (Need to compare to Mesen/console)

 ## Silver Surfer